orgalvin/Shadowrun-Rules/Matrix/Population of the Matrix.md

 - a file - can look like a scroll, book, data pad, stone tablets, etc, whatever user flavors it to be
 - a host
 	- internally can be whatever the owner desires, indiana jones temple, lava world, beautiful forest, etc
 - a mark - matrix authentication recognition key.
 Can look like anything identifying (tattoo, label, bracelet, etc.).
-Normally invisible except to those who placed them
+Normally invisible except to those who placed them unless perceived by a [[Matrix Perception]] test
 	- For example, let’s say you’re using the icon of a neon green octopus.
 Your marks might look like neon green sucker marks.
 If you had a cowboy icon, your marks might look like cattle brands.
 If your icon were a vintage movie star, your marks might look like lipstick kisses.

 Grids